 While an exploded view of this pump is contained within this owner's manual, we felt that including rebuild instructions herein would be insufficient with the other instruments that we have made available.
 White Knight has provided Virtual Rebuild instructions on our web site where written technical instructions are accompanied by a virtual pump.
 After reading each technical instruction the reader can click on the instruction and watch the operation performed with a virtual tool on the virtual pump.
-Visit wkfluidhandling.com for virtual rebuild.
+Please visit our web site at wkfluidhandling.com for a free down load of Virtual Rebuild.